Skip to content

 Utility ontology classes for resource patterns and configurations.

-This module provides data classes for managing resource patterns (files and database tables) and configurations used throughout the system.
+This module provides Pydantic models for managing resource patterns (files and database tables) and configurations used throughout the system.
 These classes support resource discovery, pattern matching, and configuration management.

 Key Components